 - Affordable - one of the cheapest broadband and TV providers in UK, in fact

 - ‘Quad-play,’ so you can lump broadband, home phone, TV, and mobile into one easy monthly bill

-- Fibre broadband has superfast download speeds, up to 76Mb
+- Fibre broadband has superfast download speeds, with average speeds of 63Mb

 - Broadband is truly unlimited, with no download limits or web traffic management

 - Can upgrade package to include faster internet at any time